JorgeChaparroS/jorgechaparros-portfolio/README.md

 4. Run the application with "npm run start" or "ng serve"

 # Website:
-If you do not want to install and launch the project locally, you can always go and check it online here: // deployement is pending yet LOL
+If you do not want to install and launch the project locally, you can always go and check it online here: https://jorge-chaparros-portfolio.netlify.app

 # Authors:
 @JorgeChaparroS on Instagram and Twitter.
 (You can always email me at jorgechaparrosarmiento@gmail.com as well)